prs-eth/Popcorn/README.md

 ### Inference 🚀📊⚖️

-You can use the `run_eval.py` script to generate maps and evaluate them subsequently using
+Make sure to add you datapath in the `utils/constants.py` file.
+You can now use the `run_eval.py` script to generate maps and evaluate them subsequently using
 ```
 python run_eval.py -occmodel -senbuilds -S2 -NIR -S1 -treg <inference dataset name> --fourseasons \
   --resume \